Clergy

 Healthcare Scheme

-All of diocesan clergy can join a healthcare scheme paid by their parish.
-The cost is £375 per year, regardless of age.
-You can find out more about the scheme by downloading the resource below.
+All incardinated or secular priests serving in the Diocese can join a healthcare scheme paid by their parish.
+The cost is £650 per year, regardless of age.
+The Scheme benefits and rules can be found in the online handbook.

 Travel Insurance

-Our travel insurance covers staff on business travel, and also covers all clergy and active deacons under the age of 75.
-All travel must be notified to the insurer before it takes place.
-Further details can be accessed in the downloads below.
+Our travel insurance covers all clergy and active deacons under the age of 75.
+All travel must be notified to the insurer before it takes place, using the Clergy Travel Notification Form.

 Supply Rates for Visiting Clergy